CoralineAda/society/README.md

 # Society

-Society analyzes and presents a social graph of relationships between classes in a Ruby or Rails project.
+Society analyzes and presents social graphs of relationships between classes in a Ruby or Rails project.
+It displays relationships that are either explicitly declared (e.g. in an ActiveRecord relation) or defined by calls between classes (e.g. in the source of ClassA there is a call to ClassB).

 Please note that Society requires Ruby 2.1 or later.